SAndertonPyJS/100_Days_Bootcamp/README.md

 # 100_Days_Bootcamp

 Repository containing all my coursework from the 100 Days of python course.
-I wanted to create a place where I could store this for future revision / user / revisiting and to kind of creat an archive of my journey from knowing absolutely nothing to being a somewhat competant developer.
+I wanted to create a place where I could store this for future revision / use / revisiting and to kind of create an archive of my journey from knowing absolutely nothing to being a somewhat competant developer.

 There are two files of note: